 Hi, I’m Polina!
 Formerly, I worked as a senior digital marketing manager and now I am the marketing mentor at Pathrise.
 I help job-seekers prepare for their future in digital marketing through technical training and 1-on-1s.
+Check out my article to learn about remote digital marketing jobs.

 Step 1: Start strong with an optimized resume, LinkedIn, and portfolio

-The first step, before you can even get started applying to jobs, is strengthening your resume, LinkedIn, and portfolio.
+The first step, before you can even get started applying to remote digital marketing jobs, is strengthening your resume, LinkedIn, and portfolio.
 This is especially true for remote work because of the logistics that come with this type of work environment.
 Onboarding can’t be done in person and there is less oversight in general, so companies need to be extra confident.

 Here are some examples of questions you can ask yourself to help get these numbers: